(edited in January 2025)

 Most people do what squabs do.

 They wait for others to predigest the hard texts for them and then consume the regurgitated information.
-The worst part is, this continues even after they’ve left the nest.
+What’s worse is that this continues even after they’ve left the nest.

 The problem is twofold.